 Our future is in very green hands

-On May 11, students and their proud teachers were on hand in the atrium at City Hall to talk about the innovative sustainability projects they are implementing at their schools.
-The 4th Annual Central Texas Student Innovation Showcase provided the forum to highlight the resourcefulness and imagination of their hard work and proved once again, that greener cities are on the rise.
+On May 11, students and their proud teachers gathered in the atrium at City Hall to discuss the innovative sustainability projects they are implementing at their schools.
+The 4th Annual Central Texas Student Innovation Showcase provided the forum to highlight the resourcefulness and imagination of their hard work — and proved once again, that greener cities are on the rise.
 With more than 300 in attendance at the Showcase, these students are hopeful that their sustainability ideas will spread to the broader community!

 Mom and child looking at a student project display board titled "Project Food Forest" People fill the atrium of Austin City Hall, looking at student project boards

-Mayor Adler was once again among those that went from table to table, impressed by the breadth and impact of the projects, while posing for photos with the students.
+Mayor Adler was once again among those who went from table to table, impressed by the breadth and impact of the projects, while posing for photos with the students.

 Mayor Steve Adler poses with students at the Student Innovation Showcase Mayor Steve Adler posing with students at the Student Innovation Showcase